itsmeshabeeb/Amazon-Managed-ELK-stack-configuration/README.md

          ('0' + timestamp.getUTCDate()).slice(-2), // day
      ].join('.');

-deply the function and test.
+deply the function and test by streaming multipule logs